dirkschumacher/genossenschaften/README.md

-# genossenschaften
+# List of German Wohnungsbaugenossenschaften (Housing cooperative)
-List of German Wohnungsbaugenossenschaften (Housing cooperative).
 Housing cooperatives are a great way make living in cities affordable.

 ## Berlin